Former Los Angeles police chief named interim in Chicago

 Chicago's mayor on Friday named former Los Angeles police Chief Charlie Beck to serve as Chicago's interim police superintendent, a day after the city's top police officer announced he's retiring.

+Mayor Lori Lightfoot said Beck was the perfect choice for the job leading the police force in the nation's third-largest city.
+She noted that he implemented many of the same reforms in Los Angeles that Chicago has undertaken in recent years and oversaw the Los Angeles Police Department as the violent crime rate fell in the nation's second-largest city.

+"Over the course of his historic career with the Los Angeles Police Department that spanned over four decades, Chief Beck became a nationally recognized leader who oversaw transformational community policing and operational management that resulted in historic reductions in crime and improved clearance rates," Lightfoot said.

-Beck's name surfaced as a possible interim superintendent even before Eddie Johnson made his expected announcement that he was stepping down after more than three years as superintendent and more than 30 years with the department.
-Johnson, 59, will remain with the department until the end of the year, Mayor Lori Lightfoot said Thursday.
+Beck's name surfaced as a possible interim even before Eddie Johnson, 59, made his expected announcement that he was stepping down after more than three years as Chicago's police superintendent.

+Lightfoot said Beck has worked with Johnson from the beginning of Johnson's tenure, and even dispatched his chief of staff to work with Johnson for a year.
+She also noted that Beck, like Johnson, has refused to cooperate with federal agents' efforts to capture immigrants living in the U.S. illegally — a policy she supports.

+Beck, 66, said he will help in the nationwide search for a permanent superintendent for Chicago and made it clear that he is not interested in the job.
+For the next several weeks, he said he will work closely with Johnson, whom Lightfoot has said agreed to remain on the job until the end of the year.

-But Beck, now 66, clashed with the civilian police commission that oversees the department, as well as the district attorney's office and the police union.
+But Beck clashed with the civilian police commission that oversees the department, as well as the district attorney's office and the police union.
 In an unprecedented move, he recommended that prosecutors charge an officer who shot and killed an unarmed homeless man in 2015, though the district attorney's office declined to file a case.

+Asked about a call by Black Lives Matter for his ouster after an officer fatally shot a black woman in 2015, Beck pointed to an 80% clearance rate on homicide cases in a predominantly black area of the city.

+"That shows a level of (community) cooperation that is caused by trust," he said.

 Beck comes to a city that often makes headlines for shootings and homicides, although those crimes have dropped since Johnson took over in 2016.
 Beck takes over a department that has dramatically expended the use of high-tech crime-fighting technology and implemented the largest rollout of police body cameras in the United States.